ba305/Datathon-Reviewer-Instructions/README.md

 ![GitHub Logo](screenshots/chair4.png)

 2. You can then set the relevant Deadline settings.
-An example is shown below:
+An example is shown below.
+Note that these are in PACIFIC TIME.

 ![GitHub Logo](screenshots/chair5.png)